Breastfeeding: Newborn jaundice

 More than 80% of newborns develop jaundice within several days of birth.
-Jaundice, or yellowing of the skin and eyes, occurs when bilirubin, a biproduct of the breakdown/recycling of red blood cells, builds up in the newborn's bloodstream faster than the liver can break it down and excrete it through the baby's urine and stool.
+Jaundice, or yellowing of the skin and eyes, occurs when bilirubin, a byproduct of the breakdown/recycling of red blood cells, builds up in the newborn's bloodstream faster than the liver can break it down and excrete it through the baby's urine and stool.
 By continuing to breastfeed frequently (start at 8-12 times per day), the infant's body can usually rid itself of the bilirubin excess by encouraging more urine and stool production.
 However, in some cases, the infant may need additional treatments, such as UV light therapy or additional feedings (see Supplementation) to keep the condition from progressing into more severe problems.

 There are two types of newborn jaundice related to breastfeeding.

 Breastfeeding jaundice is quite common and may occur in the first week of life in conjunction with ongoing weight loss.
 The cause is thought to be low caloric intake.
 Formula-fed infants tend to lose less weight after birth compared to breastfed infants, supporting the hypothesis that breastfeeding jaundice is related to caloric intake rather than volume intake.
-While breastfeeding is a risk factor for severely high levels of bilirubin, it is important to note that the risk factor is very common, and the risk of severely high bilirubin remains small.
-Thus, individual risk factors, including breastfeeding, are not predictive of developing severe jaundice.
+Individual risk factors, such as breastfeeding, are not predictive of developing severe jaundice: Breastfeeding is a risk factor for severely high levels of bilirubin, but the risk factor is very common, and the risk of severely high bilirubin remains small.

 Breast milk jaundice is jaundice that persists despite appropriate weight gain.
 This type of jaundice may start as breastfeeding jaundice and persist, or may not appear until after the baby has begun to gain weight, typically around 4–5 days old.
 It often persists beyond the second and third weeks of life.
 There is no single cause of breast milk jaundice; rather, the causes are multifactorial and frequently debated in the literature.
 The causes of breast milk jaundice include variations in bilirubin metabolism, genetic variations, and variations in breastmilk, including the harmless and helpful germs found naturally on the surface of the skin and in the breastmilk.
 Breast milk jaundice is usually not a reason to stop nursing.
 It is important to consult with a physician to determine when it may be necessary to test for other causes of jaundice that may require additional treatment, such as enzyme deficiencies or problems with the red blood cells (i.e., elliptocytosis, spherocytosis, hemolysis, glucose-6-phosphate dehydrogenase deficiency).